sishii1214/sishii1214.github.io/index.md

 <details>

 <summary> comments (2024.09.04) </summary>
-We've posted a revised manuscript on arXiv, which significantly improves the assertion of Theorem 1.5 (3) in the old version.
+We've posted a revised manuscript on arXiv, which improves the assertion of Theorem 1.5 (3) in the old version.
 We also fix typographical errors and certain inaccuracies according to referee's comments and suggestions.

 </details>

 ## Notes (not intended for publication)

-・In preparation...